Landlords life and death

 - Ensure that tenants have emergency instructions and ready access to the gas meter and the gas cut-off valve.

 - Provide copies of all appliance manufacturers’ operating instructions to your tenants.

-- If alterations are made to the property make sure the person responsible takes into account the affects on gas appliances such as flue outlets, ventilation etc. and that they have the appliances re-checked by a CORGI installer.
+- If alterations are made to the rental property make sure the person responsible takes into account the affects on gas appliances such as flue outlets, ventilation etc. and that they have the appliances re-checked by a Gas Safe Register installer.

 Other useful information: